nishantkapps/feedback/references.md

 ## Acknowledgments

+- **Arduino Team** - For the open-source microcontroller platform
+- **PySerial Maintainers** - For Python serial communication library
 - **OpenCV Team** - For the DNN face detector and computer vision tools
 - **Kurnianggoro** - For the LBF facial landmark model (GSOC 2017)
 - **yt-dlp Contributors** - For YouTube video extraction